khake19/test-quiz/docs/user_stories/level_three.md

 ![results mockup](../img/results.png)

-!> Once you finish, please remember to `commit && push` to your branch.

 !> Run the test suite using `bundle exec rspec --tag level_three` and do your best to cover all the specs.